 Throughout his career, Shuster has been influenced by the artistic foundation he established at CCS.
 A historical perspective of design was omnipresent in his coursework and instructors emphasized the need for strong, clear communication while pursuing striking visuals and aesthetics.

 “Patience is a virtue in this industry,” he said.
 “Be prepared to find freelance or contract work between bigger projects.
-But if you design well and can convey your ideas clearly, you will not have trouble finding work.
-Good design is the basis for a successful career.
+But if you have great design chops, original ideas and can convey your ideas clearly, you will not have trouble finding work.
+A diverse and mature design sense is the basis for a successful career.
 Industrial design, movie design, graphic design—there is no difference.
-Good design is buoyant; it will always float to the top.”
+Great design is buoyant; it will always float to the top.”